andrewlow/Kube-Audit-Webhook/README.md

 We need to combine this IP address with the name of the cluster and issue two commands:

 ```
-ibmcloud ks apiserver-config-set audit-webhook <cluster_name_or_ID> --remoteServer http://172.21.255.26
+$ ibmcloud ks apiserver-config-set audit-webhook <cluster_name_or_ID> --remoteServer http://172.21.255.26
-ibmcloud ks apiserver-refresh --cluster <cluster_name_or_ID>
+$ ibmcloud ks apiserver-refresh --cluster <cluster_name_or_ID>
 ```

 The first one sets the webhook, and the second initiates a refresh which will enable the newly set webhook.
+Refreshing the API Server can take a few minutes, now is probably a great time to go for a coffee.